Have you planned something and it didn’t turn out the way you wanted it to?

 Everyone is blessed with different strengths and weaknesses.
 What takes people 1 day to do may take you 1 month to do.
 As a tuition teacher, I know students can obtain better grades for their exams if they put in the effort.
 But in the long run, I know it’s wiser for students to focus on their strengths, instead of their weaknesses.

 Just because you can do what someone else is doing, doesn’t mean you have to what they are doing.
 Rather than fixing your weaknesses, why not spend the time on something you are naturally good at?

 And do you really want what other people want in life?
 Not everyone wants to climb a corporate ladder.
 Not everyone wants to be an entrepreneur or an artist.
-Some people prefer to live in a penthouse with a beautiful city view, while others prefer to live in a small cottage in a peaceful countryside.
+Some people prefer to live in a penthouse with a beautiful city view, while others prefer to live in a small cottage in the peaceful countryside.

 5. Focus on process goals instead of outcome goals.

 “Set goals but know that the arriving is not all that important.” from Stillness Speaks by Eckhart Tolle.

 There are two types of goals.
 One which focuses on the outcome and the other focuses on the process.

 If you are a writer, outcome goals would be to finish your book or your blog post by a certain date.
 At that date, you want to see the book or your blog post complete.
 It’s fine having outcome goals, but people tend to attach expectations to their outcome goals.